theguega/neural-mpc/report/main.typ

   caption: [Hierarchical HDF5 dataset structure], )<dataset-structure>

 This hierarchical format preserves the temporal integrity of each trial, allowing us to process the data differently depending on the model architecture.
-The raw data is loaded via a custom MPCDataset class which constructs the input feature vector x by concatenating the state ($RR^6$) and the target ($RR^3$), resulting in a 9-dimensional input vector.
+The raw data is loaded via a custom MPCDataset class, which constructs the input feature vector $x$ by concatenating the state ($RR^6$) and the target ($RR^3$), resulting in a 9-dimensional input vector.

 #figure(
   image("figures/random_episode.png", width: 100%),
   caption: [Visualization of a random episode], )<fig:random_episode>

-Depending on the learning algorithm, the data is processed in two different ways regarding the model architecture.
+Depending on the learning algorithm, the data is processed in two different ways according to the model architecture.

 === Flat Formatting